rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 Hugo is now available at `http://blog.example.com/` and not `http://localhost:1313` as before in the Terminal console.

-{{&lt; note &gt;}}
+{{< note >}}
 Notice the use of the & at the end of the command to run Hugo.
-This keeps the Hugo server running and allows us to logout and close the console terminal.
+This keeps the Hugo server running and allows us to logout and close the console Terminal.
 Start typing then hit the Return key to return to the command prompt without stopping the Hugo server.
-{{&lt; /note &gt;}}
+{{< /note >}}

 We should now be able to access our blog article in a web browser with `http://blog.example.com/`.
 A view of the page source now shows css links such as `http://blog.example.com/css/style.css`.